ghtali/MERN_AWS_Amplify/README.md

-# Getting Started with Create React App
+# Getting Started with Amplify React App

+# This is a test version, please be aware of potential vulnarabilites before you use this repo.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).